 – if the fuse or circuit breaker blows;

 – breakage of the cord, plug, socket, or noise filter has gone bad.

 It may also be caused by a broken start button or circuit board.

 In such cases, you should consult an electrician to fix the problem or check and replace the parts yourself.

 We have appliance repair experts available today!
-Call a professional Poway Appliance Repair Service Center technician by phone or book your service.
+Call a professional Poway Appliance Service Center technician by phone or book your service.